raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-This document defines a new DNS OPCODE, DSO (tentatively 6), for DNS Stateful Operations.
+This document defines a new DNS OPCODE for DNS Stateful Operations (DSO).
-DSO messages are used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax.
+DSO messages communicate operations within persistent stateful sessions, using type-length-value (TLV) syntax.
-This document defines an initial set of three TLVs, used to manage session timeouts, termination, and encryption padding, and defines a framework for new stateful operations not supported by the existing EDNS(0) mechanism.
+Three TLVs are defined that manage session timeouts, termination, and encryption padding, and a framework is defined for extensions to enable new stateful operations.

 --- middle